BoD/klibnotion/README.md

 ## Status

 - This library uses the `2021-08-16` version of the Notion API.
-- This library is in active development.
+- The Notion API is still evolving and therefore there are some changes that have not been implemented by this library yet.
-- The Notion API is still evolving actively and therefore there are some changes that have not been implemented by this library yet.
+- Development on this library is not very active, the main reason being that I am not using the Notion API anymore.
-- Pull requests are welcome!
+- However, pull requests are very welcome, and I **will** publish new versions as needed.
 - If you want to contribute, it is recommended you first try an issue with the ["good first issue"](https://github.com/BoD/klibnotion/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.

 ## Javascript support

-In theory Kotlin Multiplatform projects can also target Javascript but as of today the author couldn't understand how to make that work.
-Please [contact the author](mailto:BoD@JRAF.org) if you want to help :)
+Kotlin Multiplatform projects can target Javascript but as of now this library doesn't support it.
+See issue #43 if you want to contribute it.

 ## Author and License